JohnH-Github/YouTooltip/README.md

 ## Permissions
 - Optional
 	- **Access your data for all websites**
 		- For automatically scanning each page for links to YouTube videos and playlists without user interaction.
-Except on youtube.com, of course.
 	- **Download files and read and modify the browser’s download history**
 		- For exporting settings.
 Asks for permission when you click on the 'Export' button.
 	- **Display notifications to you**